usaito/unbiased-implicit-rec/README.md

 | :---------------------------: | :----------------------------: | :---------------------------: | :---------------------------: |
 | <img src="./image/eps-5.png"> | <img src="./image/dcg-05.png"> | <img src="./image/dcg-2.png"> | <img src="./image/dcg-4.png"> |

-You will also have the results of other ranking metrics including MAP and Recall.
+You will also have the results of other ranking metrics such as MAP and Recall.